 FROM TRIPE TO TALKING

-Peter's introductory talk about the period, "Love & War, Sherry & Tripe", has been warmly received all over the country (next airing, Stamford Georgian Festival, 24 September).
+Peter's introductory talk about the period, "Love & War, Sherry & Tripe", has been warmly received all over the country (last airing, Stamford Georgian Festival and Buxton's Devonshire Dome).
 He has also crafted different talks for specific events or anniversaries.

 There is a new talk ("Balls, Belles and Bugles") around the Waterloo story and "Fact or Fiction" focuses on the historical novelist's challenge in telling the tale.
 A social history talk, "The Home Front" had its debut before the discerning audience at the East Midlands Napoleonic Days in 2018 and new for 2019 was "The Senior Service".
 "Napoleon: Master or Monster?" made its debut in 2020.

 To arrange a talk: firstname.lastname@example.org